annawees/annawees.github.io/_posts/2016-12-12-sopadetortilla.markdown

 <div id="instruction">
 <div id="image"><img src="/images/sopadetortilla1.jpeg"/> </div>
-<div id="step"> Fill the stop with water and place on high heat to boil. <p> Move one of the oven racks to the upper third of the oven and set the oven to broil.
+<div id="step"> Fill the stockpot with water and place on high heat to boil. <p> Move one of the oven racks to the upper third of the oven and set the oven to broil.
 Place the tomatoes on a a sheet pan and cook until the tomatoes char (about 20 minutes).</p></div>
 </div>

 <div id="instruction">